SLM (NASDAQ:SLM) Releases FY 2022 Earnings Guidance

-SLM (NASDAQ:SLM – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+SLM (NASDAQ:SLM – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $2.50-$2.70 for the period, compared to the consensus estimate of $2.62.
 The company issued revenue guidance of -.

 About SLM